edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

 -   It may take up to 2 minutes for an updated Security Application Manager configuration to be applied across our entire network.

-To create a Security Application Manager configuration
+To create a Security Application configuration

 1.

 2. Click **Add New**.

-3. In the **Name** option, type the unique name by which this Security Application Manager configuration will be identified.
+3. In the **Name** option, type the unique name by which this Security Application configuration will be identified.

 4. Optional.
 Identify the set of traffic to which this security policy will be applied by defining a hostname and/or URL path through the